Airbnb of the Week: $430 per night for a lakeside bungalow in PEC with Drake Hotel cred

 There’s also a light-drenched sunroom:

-And bunkbeds for the kids (or playful grownups):
+And bunkbeds for the owners’ five-year-old twins:

 The history

-After searching for a cottage in the county for a few years, the host bought this bungalow in 2015.
-She completely gutted the space, replacing everything from the electrical and plumbing systems to the roof and windows.
-She also tore down some walls inside to create an airy, open-concept layout.
+After searching for a cottage in the county for a few years, the couple bought this bungalow in 2015.
+They completely gutted the space, replacing everything from the electrical and plumbing systems to the roof and windows.
+They also tore down some walls inside to create an airy, open-concept layout.
 The only original element is the stone fireplace.

 Major perks